metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_certificate_request_v1_manifest.md

 page_title: "k8s_cert_manager_io_certificate_request_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "cert-manager.io"
 description: |-
-  A CertificateRequest is used to request a signed certificate from one of theconfigured issuers.All fields within the CertificateRequest's 'spec' are immutable after creation.A CertificateRequest will either succeed or fail, as denoted by its 'Ready' statuscondition and its 'status.failureTime' field.A CertificateRequest is a one-shot resource, meaning it represents a singlepoint in time request for a certificate and cannot be re-used.
+  A CertificateRequest is used to request a signed certificate from one of the configured issuers.
+All fields within the CertificateRequest's 'spec' are immutable after creation.
+A CertificateRequest will either succeed or fail, as denoted by its 'Ready' status condition and its 'status.failureTime' field.
+A CertificateRequest is a one-shot resource, meaning it represents a single point in time request for a certificate and cannot be re-used.
 ---

 # k8s_cert_manager_io_certificate_request_v1_manifest (Data Source)

-A CertificateRequest is used to request a signed certificate from one of theconfigured issuers.All fields within the CertificateRequest's 'spec' are immutable after creation.A CertificateRequest will either succeed or fail, as denoted by its 'Ready' statuscondition and its 'status.failureTime' field.A CertificateRequest is a one-shot resource, meaning it represents a singlepoint in time request for a certificate and cannot be re-used.
+A CertificateRequest is used to request a signed certificate from one of the configured issuers.
+All fields within the CertificateRequest's 'spec' are immutable after creation.
+A CertificateRequest will either succeed or fail, as denoted by its 'Ready' status condition and its 'status.failureTime' field.
+A CertificateRequest is a one-shot resource, meaning it represents a single point in time request for a certificate and cannot be re-used.

 ## Example Usage